kr1shap/async-battleship/README.md

 ## Future Updates

-* Implement a front-end UI (so clients don't have to use the terminal)
+* Implement a front-end (so clients don't have to use the terminal)
-* Add a client bot!
-* Implement better error handling and logging